Tina-Gh/Machine_Learning/README.md

 But, we HAVE TO use it for "SVR Regression".

-Yet, Feature Scaling is COMUPLSORY for Deep Learning!
+Yet, Feature Scaling is COMPULSORY for Deep Learning!
 So, we have to do it in ANN problems. (as I did in "36_ANN_bank churn modeling") And it is so important, that we apply it to all the columns!

 # Machine_Learning
 In this section, I will put and update my machine learning related codes: